Market Analysts see Citizens Financial Group Inc [CFG] gaining to $36. Time to buy?

-Citizens Financial Group Inc [NYSE: CFG] traded at a low on Tuesday, posting a -0.03 loss after which it closed the day’ session at $31.54.
-The company report on January 30, 2024 at 9:01 AM that Citizens Business Conditions Index™ Rises in Q4.
+Citizens Financial Group Inc [NYSE: CFG] traded at a low on Tuesday, posting a -4.56 loss after which it closed the day’ session at $30.75.
+The company report on February 8, 2024 at 9:00 AM that Citizens Accelerates Wealth Management Business with Strategic Leadership Hires and Opening of New Citizens Private Banking Office.

+Citizens welcomes industry veterans as new Head of Wealth Management Advisors and Head of Private Wealth Managers; Citizens Private Bank now open in Boston’s Back Bay.

 Sponsored